 These delicious roasted turnips are a simple, flavorful side dish that's easy to make.

 Turnips are a fantastic root vegetable that can be served as a side, or added to salads, grain bowls, or soups.
-Turnips are available year-round but are at their peak from October to February.
+Turnips, like most root vegetables, are available year-round but are at their peak from October to February.

 Roasted turnips are a perfect side dish for a weeknight meal or a special occasion like a holiday dinner.
 You can use them like any other root vegetable in a grain bowl or salad.